rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 --8<--
 ```

-How can we figure out if our implementation satisfies our
+How can we find out whether our implementation satisfies our
 specification?
 We can test it!

-Run the command `cn test <filename>` to
+Running the command `cn test <filename>` will produce an output along
-produce an output along these lines:
+these lines:

 <span style="color:red">
 BCP: Refresh this: